2-hour Longshan Temple walking tour with a private guide

 Landmarks & Architecture

-Pub Crawl in Phnom Penh USD 12 combines historic façades with modern silhouettes.
+Ximending walking tour with a private guide USD 28 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.